-Country areas are divided into seven regions - Kimberley, Pilbara, Wheatbelt, Southern, South West, Goldfields, Midwest/Gascoyne.
-If you want specific information about which towns in a region have public rental accommodation, or about the type of accommodation and waiting times, it is best to contact the regional office direct.
+Country areas are divided into eight regions - East Kimberley, West Kimberley, Pilbara, Wheatbelt, Great Southern, South West, Goldfields, Midwest Gascoyne.
+If you want specific information about which towns in a region have public rental accommodation, or about the type of accommodation and waiting times, it is best to directly contact your local Housing Office.

 There are many different types of accommodation, you will be asked to nominate your preferences on your rental application form.
 Not all areas have all types of accommodation, so check with us before completing your application.
 We can also advise you of the approximate waiting times for each accommodation type in each zone or region.

 Download the Which Zone Is For You? brochure for a map of zones and list of suburbs in each zone.